 Of course I love Phil Dick also.
 Even when he was bad he could be interesting.
-And as for his outright good ones, here's my appreciation of them on Motpol, in Swedish.
-But in the blog post you're now reading I'm going to list some Dick books I disagree with.
+Along with Heinlein, Dick was an all-time great of SF.
+But now I'm going to list some Dick books that I disagree with.

-The five worst Philip K. Dick Novels, how about that for a controversy?
-Again, let me just say that I generally luuurv Dick.
+The five worst Philip K. Dick Novels, how about that for a controversial list...?
+Again, let me just say that I generally adore Dick.
 Make no mistake about it.
 But here I've decided to seek out the worst books by PKD.

 And here they are.

-A Maze Of Death -- you've got it, death-death, desolation and drug-induced paranoia such as insects with guns...
-However, there's energy and drive to it, the setting, though depressing, has some depth.
+A Maze of Death -- you've got it, death-death, desolation and drug-induced paranoia such as insects with guns...
+However, there's energy and drive to it too; the setting, though depressing, has some depth.
 Although a hackwork this novel, being written by Dick, kinda "radiates quality".
 A novel about God and prophets, it has its moments but overall it's something of an oddity.
 Read Galactic Pot-Healer instead, it's got a modicum of optimism.

-The Three Stigmata Of Palmer Eldritch -- all in all a great book but I'm bothered by the setting in an Earth plagued by scorching sunshine.
+The Three Stigmata of Palmer Eldritch -- all in all a rather fine book but I'm bothered by the setting in an Earth plagued by scorching sunshine.
 It doesn't contribute to the story, other than saying we shall pity the characters.

-Virtually without comment, Dick novels to read are: The Game-Players of Titan, Do Androids Dream of Electric Sheep (mid section great, the basis for the film Blade Runner), Flow My Tears, the Policeman Said (anti-Nixon but overall great) Time Out of Joint and Selections From the Exegesis (ed.
+Without comment, I'd say the good Dick novels, the ones to read, are: The Game-Players of Titan, Do Androids Dream of Electric Sheep (mid section great, the basis for the film Blade Runner), Flow My Tears, the Policeman Said (anti-Nixon but overall great) Time out of Joint and Selections From the Exegesis (ed.
 Sutin).

 Jünger and the Craft of Science Fiction